CodaFi/C-Macs/README.md

 * A small reliance on `__attribute__((constructor))`, which is not the best way to do things…
 * WAY too many framework includes and links to dylibs we don't need.
 * Built and tested on OS X Lion.
 Theoretically, it's possible this works on all machines that support the modern ObjC runtime, however, use on older OSes below 10.6 is highly discouraged.
+* All calls to framework objects are compliant with OS X 10.0+, however the code will only run on intel architectures.
+This will be remedied first.